 Support your first grader's counting and reading skills while laughing and running in this fun playground game.

 Help your first grade reader understand verbs by doing them in this boisterous playground relay race.

-Run, jump, and skip your way to physical fitness with ExerDice, a game that uses dice printed with different exercises!
+Run, jump, and skip your way to physical fitness as your exercise with dice!
 It's a perfect party or family game.